Address: Moto Staza Zalužani, Zalužani, Bosnia & Herzegovina

 The circuit is straightforward to find, being located alongside the M16 road which links Banja Lauka and the airport.
 A petrol station, tyre shop and restaurant are located near to the circuit entrance.

-Find the best hotel and flight deals near to Zalužani:
+Find the best hotel and room deals near to Zalužani: